tttmmmyyyy/fixlang/Document.md

 ### Std::is_unique : a -> (Bool, a)

 This function checks if a value is uniquely refernced by a name, and returns the pair of the result and the given value.
-If `a` is unboxed, the 0th component of the returned value is `true`.
+If `a` is unboxed, the 0th component of the returned value will be `true`.

 Example: